-Assam Accord must be respected, AAMSU tells Shah
+Assam accord must be respected, AAMSU tells Shah

 Besides, the union requested that free, fair, reasonable and adequate opportunity need to be provided to those excluded from final NRC for appeals as per provisions of the Schedule to Rule 4A of the Citizenship (Registration of Citizens and Issue of National Identity Cards) Rules, 2003.

-AAMSU further requested Shah to restrain the high-level committee that was constituted earlier this year, from exceeding the provisions of Clause 6 of the Assam Accord.
+AAMSU further requested Shah to restrain the high-level committee that was constituted earlier this year, from exceeding the provisions of Clause 6 of the Assam Accord, 1985.